-The digital world is abounding with several apps that either do not offer anything new or are notdesigned for the mobile experience.
-Mobile users want an app they can use quickly and easily, so you need to have a clear understanding of who you users will be and what your app will offer them.
+The digital world is abounding with several apps that either does not offer anything new or are not designed for the mobile experience.
+Mobile users want an app they can use quickly and easily, so you need to have a clear understanding of who your users will be and what your app will offer them.

 Designing Heavy Apps:

 When you think of developing your app, think light.
-Your app should be light enough to suit all mobile devices, platforms and data speeds.
+Your app should be light enough to suit all mobile devices, platforms, and data speeds.
 An app with too many features can lock up frequently, crash or simply not load.
 If this happens too frequently you will turn away potential customers before you even know they exist.
-A light and user-friendly app will get your brand positive feedback and good word of mouth.
-Your developer(s) should first understand what yourapp will do, its unique functions and in what particular way you want it to serve your users.
+Light and the user-friendly app will get your brand positive feedback and good word of mouth.
+Your developer(s) should first understand what your app will do, its unique functions and in what particular way you want it to serve your users.

 Making Overly Complicated Apps: